Matt Olson Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the 10th-best in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in MLB.

-- The Orioles have a 4.56 team ERA that ranks 19th among all MLB pitching staffs.
+- The Orioles have the 19th-ranked team ERA across all league pitching staffs (4.59).

-- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (39 total, 1.2 per game).
+- The Orioles rank 18th in baseball in home runs allowed (41 total, 1.2 per game).

-- Bradish (1-1) gets the starting nod for the Orioles in his fifth start of the season.
-He has a 6.14 ERA in 14 2/3 innings pitched, with 14 strikeouts.
+- Wells makes the start for the Orioles, his sixth of the season.
+He is 2-1 with a 3.34 ERA and 27 strikeouts in 35 2/3 innings pitched.

-- In his last time out on Sunday, the righty went 4 2/3 innings against the Detroit Tigers, allowing three earned runs while surrendering six hits.
+- His most recent appearance came on Tuesday against the Kansas City Royals, when the right-hander tossed six innings, surrendering four earned runs while allowing three hits.

-- The 26-year-old has put up an ERA of 6.14, with 8.6 strikeouts per nine innings, in four games this season.
-Opponents have a .323 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.